 How Much Do Medical Residents Make?

 So, how much do doctors make during residency?
-According to the Association of American Medical Colleges, the average medical resident salary was $54,600 in 2017 and is projected to be $55,700 in 2018.
-After (national average) federal and state taxes, this leaves the average medical school resident with $3,280 to spend each month.
+According to the Association of American Medical Colleges, the average medical resident salary was $60,373 as of July 2022 .
+After federal and state taxes (assuming an average tax rate of 8.9%), this leaves the average medical school resident with $3,797.73 to spend each month.

-Getting a stipend may feel like a relief for some residents fresh out of medical school, but making that money stretch can be a challenge—especially in high cost-of-living areas.
-To help, here are seven tips for getting by (and even thriving) while living on an average resident salary.
+Making that money stretch can be a challenge — especially in high cost-of-living areas.
+To help, here are five tips for getting by (and even thriving) while living on an average resident salary.

 1. Make a Simple Budget

 The average resident has little time to keep track of their expenses, but building a simple budget could be the difference between making it work and ending up short.
-Your first step should be to make a list of all “necessary” spending, such as rent, utilities, and groceries.
+Your first step should be to make a list of all “necessary” spending, such as rent, utilities, transportation, and food.

-Compare that to all sources of income, including your resident salary and any family help.
-What amount is left over?
-That’s how much you have to spend on “extras” each month.
-You can either set limits for each category (for example, $100 for eating out) or you can monitor your spending as the month progresses.
+Next you’ll want to look how much you bring home each month, including your resident’s salary and any additional income from your partner or family support.
+Then look at how much money you have left over.
+That’s how much you have to spend on “extras” each month, like dining out, travel, or clothing.
+You might decide to set spending limits for each category (for example, $100 for eating out) or monitor your spending as the month progresses.
 Or, you can do both.

 2. Consider Personal Preferences and Trade-Offs

-A budget can feel like a buzzkill, but if you do it right, it can also be freeing.
-By knowing exactly how much you can spend, you can then decide what’s important for you to prioritize and what can be ruthlessly eliminated.
+A budget can feel like a hassle, but if you set it up right, it can also be freeing.
+By knowing exactly how much you can spend, you can then decide what’s important for you to prioritize and what you don’t mind cutting out.

-Maybe you’ll decide that you want to cut cable but can’t give up going out to your favorite local wine bar.
-Or perhaps you’ll give up eating out so that you can spend more on rent.
-Really, spending money is just analyzing each trade-off; ask yourself “do I want this, or something else?”
-Even committing to something as simple as brewing coffee at home could save $100 per month or more.
+Maybe you’ll decide that you want to cut cable, but you don’t want to stop meeting up with friends at your local wine bar.
+Or perhaps you’ll give up eating out so you can spend more on rent.
+Making a budget is just analyzing each trade-off.
+Ask yourself, “Do I want this, or something else?”

 3. Focus on Fixed Costs

-One big way you can make an impact on your budget is by making “big wins” on fixed costs, such as insurance or utility bills.
-For example, lowering a bill by $20 each month is going to have a bigger effect that saving a few dollars on small purchases.
+One substantial way you can make an impact on your budget is by making “big wins” on fixed costs, such as housing, car payments, or utilities.
+For example, lowering a bill by $20 each month is going to have a bigger effect than saving a few dollars on small purchases.
 Looking at your own fixed spending, where could you ask for better rates?
 Or cut back entirely?

-While you’re at it, check your subscription services and other memberships.
-Though not often considered a “fixed cost,” they become one once they withdraw money from your account each month.
-Subscriptions and memberships are sneaky; check yours to make sure you’re not paying for a service that you’re not able to use because you’re so busy; try to eliminate one or two for automatic monthly savings.
+While you’re at it, look at your subscription services and other memberships.
+Though not often considered a “fixed cost,” they can add up quickly to become a significant expense.
+When you put them on autopay, it’s easy to forget about them and miss the chance to cancel them each month or year.
+Take time to go through your credit card statement to make sure you’re not paying for a service that you’re not able to use because you’re so busy.
+Try to eliminate one or two for automatic monthly savings.

 4. Share a Living Space

-When it comes to getting a big win, there’s usually no win that’s bigger than saving on your rent.
-To do this, you can move into a more affordable place, live with roommates, or rent out a room out at your place.
-Not only could a roommate help you save on rent, but on utilities like water, electric, and cable.
+When you’re trying to save money, there’s usually no financial win that’s bigger than saving on your housing costs.
+To do this, you can move into a more affordable place, live with roommates, or rent out a room in your place.
+Not only can a roommate help you save on rent, but on utilities like water, electric, and cable.